Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/Bootleg_cartridge_mod/README.md

 - Buy an [Aliexpress repro](https://github.com/Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros).
 PRG board always come in one version, CHA may come in two versions.
 - Variant 1 is populated with MX26L6420 chip for C ROMS.
 This chip is impossible to reprogram with el cheapo programmers like the GQ-4x4 or the XGECU T48.
 On the other hand, the nearly pin compatible MX29LV320 is quite well supported.
 You of course need a SOP 44 to DIP 44 adapter to flash it.
 You just need to cut trace to pin 1 and place a bodge wire between pin 1 and VCC to force the chip in read mode.
-- The variant 2 is populated with M27C322 one time programmable EPROM but with a very baroque footprint impossible to source.
-Remoce that shit and reverse back to variant 1, then apply the preceding mod.
+- The variant 2 is populated with M27C322 one time programmable EPROM but with a very baroque footprint impossible to source (compact DIP or something like this, completely obsolete).
+Remove that shit and reverse back to variant 1, then apply the preceding mod.

 That's it.
 I have no idea if this work for the moment, but on paper, it should.